What Kind of Uniform Should Your Troop Wear?

 For my Daisy troop, I decided that we would have our own "uniform".
 The kids needed to buy the vest.
 I suggested to the parents that the vest should be larger than their daughter's present size so they could grow into it and use the same vest or tunic for two years.
 The girls would also wear a white or mostly white shirt and blue jeans, two things they already had in their wardrobe.

 When my troop became Brownies, the only change in uniform was to buy a new vest to use for the next two years.
-As they bridge from Brownies to Junior Girl Scouts this spring, there will be two slight changes to the uniform we wear.
+As they bridge from Brownies to Girl Scout Juniors this spring, there will be two slight changes to the uniform we wear.

 No matter what you choose to have your girls wear as part of their uniform, there are certain parts that need to be on the vest or sash.